dailystory/docs/articles/reference.md

----
-layout: _ArticleLayout
+{
-title: Reference
+	title: 'Reference',
-description: Terms used by DailyStory
+	description: 'Terms used by DailyStory'
----
+}
 #Terms used by DailyStory

 ## Merge Tag